Abdulla Jasem Almansoori

 Conference

 - Abdulla Jasem Almansoori, Samuel Horváth, and Martin Takáč.
 “Collaborative and Efficient Personalization with Mixtures of Adaptors”.
-CPAL 2025. [code] [paper]
+CPAL 2025. [paper] [code]

 - Nazarii Tupitsa, Abdulla Jasem Almansoori, Yanlin Wu, Martin Takáč, Karthik Nandakumar, Samuel Horváth, Eduard Gorbunov.
 “Byzantine-Tolerant Methods for Distributed Variational Inequalities”.
 NeurIPS 2023. [paper] [code]